somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 Above simulation study shows that Thompson Sampling can also be used for Fractional Reward as well, though it's performance is degraded in compare to Thompson Sampling with Integer Reward, but still it's way better than Upper Confidence Bound algorithm.
 So, we can go ahead implement the same we did for UCB1.
 If we decide to make changes in the code of Thompson Sampling we need be very cautious, because of the following reasons -
 - Currently Thompson Sampling is predominantly used by the Product team(PITARI) and touching this means we need to be very careful.
 - After incorporating the new feature, i.e. widget values, we need to make sure that existing features remain unchanged and the API calls will be unchanged
 - Rigorous testing is very much essential, current testing script can be used but it does just few used cases.
 To make things in proper way we should design proper test cases and examples.
-Integration testing is another piece, for this we need to work with the Pitari team closely.
+Integration testing is another piece; for this we need to work with the Pitari team closely.